lirm/aeron-go/archive/README.md

 # Backlog

+## Questions
+ * godoc
+  * Lots of typoes,
+  * Lots of undocumented things
+   * I think I should make all the packet handling private or a sub-package

 ## Working Set
  * [S] [Bug] RecordingSignalEvents currently throw off the count of fragments/records we want.
 Need a mechanism to adjust for them.